zoom/zoom-video-sdk-ui-toolkit-ios/README.md

 The [Zoom Video SDK UI toolkit](https://developers.zoom.us/docs/video-sdk/ios/ui-kit/) is a prebuilt video chat user interface powered by the Zoom Video SDK.

 The UI toolkit enables you to instantly start using a core set of Video SDK features in your app, including:
+- Feature configuration
 - Join and leave sessions
 - Video on or off
 - Front or back camera
 - Mute and unmute
 - Session chat (group and private)
 - Active speaker and gallery view
-- Participant management (by host and manager roles)
+- Participant management (with host and manager role)
 - Virtual background
-- Portrait and Landscape support
+- Portrait and landscape support
 - Screen sharing (full-screen)

 The use of this UI Toolkit is subject to the [Video SDK terms of service](https://explore.zoom.us/en/video-sdk-terms/).
 Copyright 2024 Zoom Video Communications, Inc. All rights reserved.